-The proposals have word and space limitations imposed on them (nine pages in total for "Background", "Overall Aim of the Research", "Proposed Research", "Vision Mātauranga\", "Assessment Criteria" and "Specific Methodologies", or eight pages in total if the proposal does not have a Vision Mātauranga component), which may affect the amount of detail they are able to include.
-Note also that for the 2024 funding round, applicants have been requested to provide a Covid-19 risk mitigation plan in the Roles and Resources section (3I).
+The proposals have word and space limitations imposed on them (12 pages in total for the main research template and the benefit statement, or 11 pages in total if the proposal does not have a Vision Mātauranga component), which may affect the amount of detail they are able to include.

 Please do not consider the cost of the proposed research.
 Budgets are not attached and will instead be considered by the Marsden Fund Council.
 However, Section 4 of the proposal lists the time involvement of researchers.
-Note that time involvements are expressed as full-time equivalents, or FTEs; for example, 0.2 FTE per year is equivalent to 1 day per week on the research.
+Time involvements are expressed as full-time equivalents, or FTEs; for example, 0.2 FTE per year is equivalent to 1 day per week on the research.